juliasouz/javascript-study/README.md

 # JavaScript Study

-This repository contains JavaScript exercises and it's organized into various sections to facilitate learning and practice of different concepts.
+This repository contains JavaScript Freecodecamp exercises and it's organized into various sections to facilitate learning and practice of different concepts.

 ## Repository Structure